Ida Cox: Later career and comeback

 Cox effectively disappeared from the music world until 1959 when John Hammond placed an ad in Variety magazine in search of her.
 After locating her, Hammond and the record producer Chris Albertson urged her to make another recording, and in 1961, 15 years after her last sessions, she recorded the album Blues for Rampart Street for Riverside with Roy Eldridge, Coleman Hawkins, Sammy Price, Milt Hinton, and Jo Jones.
 The album contained songs from her repertoire, including "Wild Women Don't Have the Blues", which found a new audience, including the singers Nancy Harrow and Barbara Dane, who recorded their own versions of the song.
 A review in The New York Times said that Cox at the age of 65 had lost quality in range and intonation but retained her charismatic and expressive delivery.

 Cox referred to the album as her "final statement".
 After recording it, she returned to Knoxville to live with her daughter.
 She had another stroke in 1965.
-In 1967, she entered East Tennessee Baptist Hospital, where she died of cancer on November 10, 1967 at the age of 71.
+In 1967, she entered East Tennessee Baptist Hospital, where she died of cancer on November 10, 1967.